Mercer Smith-Looper • Mar 15, 2021

 Get yourself some useful, new tools.
 You probably wouldn’t want to drive the same car for 20 years, so why are you still using sales technology, like PDFs, that is 30 years old?
 Similarly, consider getting your sales team up to speed on social selling.
 Use the new tools at your fingertips to get yourself a leg up on the lead generation process.

-Your customers want to know who you are, and they want to feel a connection to you.
+Your customers want to know who you are and they want to feel a connection to you.
 Personalize your sales experiences, and make sure you educate your sales team about what your customers care about.
 Let them be the inspiration that takes your prospects forward into becoming customers.
-The future is looking modern and bright.
+After all, the future is looking modern and bright.